 We offer 100 undergraduate, 39 master's and 33 doctoral degree programs in six colleges:

 Athletics at UMass Lowell

 Here are just a few highlights:

-- Our NCAA Division I hockey team will continue to play in the Hockey East Association competing with national powerhouse programs like Boston College, Boston University and University of New Hampshire
+- Our NCAA Division I hockey team plays in the Hockey East Association competing with national powerhouse programs like Boston College, Boston University and University of Notre Dame.

-- The River Hawks have won 15 NCAA Championships in school history
+- The River Hawk athletic teams have won 16 NCAA Championships in school history.